-All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle and the lines surrounding the penalty areas) are drawn with white stripes 25 mm in width.
-The circle on the midfield line has a diameter of 360 mm from the middle of the white stripe on one side to the middle of the white stripe on the other side.
+All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle, corner arcs and the lines surrounding the penalty areas) are 50 mm in width.
+The circle on the midfield line has a diameter of 1300 mm from the middle of the white stripe on one side to the middle of the white stripe on the other side.
 The throw-in lines and corner kick points are not robot visible.
 The throw-in lines will be marked on the field using a thin black or dotted line, while the corner kick points will be marked using black dots.
-As seen in Figure 1, the corner kick points (shown in red only for visualization) are closer to the penalty area than the ends of the throw-in lines.
+As seen in Figure 1, the corner kick points (shown in black dots only for visualization) are closer to the penalty area than the ends of the throw-in lines.